math-ruch/yamal_group/index.md

 The most expensive film ever produced is Star Wars: The Force Awakens, costing an estimated 447 million $ , but it ended up being a huge financial success grossing over 2 billion $.
 What explains this success?
 One could think that obvious features such as the budget of the film are the main contributors to its success, but this is not always the case.
 In fact, many other factors influence the success of the film.
 Our aim is to explore the connection between the films' success (which we measure by its revenue when we have enough data) and various less obvious factors such as the gender of the cast, the sentiment expressed in the plot etc. Our analysis will aim to find out which factors are the most important and play an important role in contributing to a movies' success.

+Along this analysis, we wish to look at movies from different angles, using a whole range of data analysis tools.
+On our journey we will be using regression, NLP and sentiment analysis, graphs, to make sure to discover all little secrets hiding behind movies success.
+Let us now delve into the magic behind the success of movies to understand the composition of the magic potion that leads a film to a high box office revenue.
+But first, we must process a little bit the data before exploiting them.
+Indeed, certain values of our dataset need a small update.

 -----------------

 ## Accounting for inflation